aalishe/kube-o-aws/README.md

 1. An AWS account
 2. AWS CLI installed and configure
-3. Kubectl installed and configured
-4. An EC2 Key Pair
+3. An EC2 Key Pair
-5. A Route 53 domain name
+4. A Route 53 domain name
+5. Kubectl installed and configured, only for testing the created cluster.

 ## Quick Start

+Make sure AWS CLI is installed and configure, verify it wit: `aws configure list`

-After clonning the repository, create a configuration file with the minimun requirements:
+Create a configuration file with the minimun requirements:

 * AWS Key Pair Name
 * AWS Route53 Domain Name

-These 3 parameters can be also provided to the script in environment variables.
+These 2 parameters can be provided to the script in environment variables, the config file or parameters.

-For example, create the file `kaws.conf` with the following content:
+Create the file `kaws.conf` with the following content.
+It is not required but recommended to provide the cluster name.
+Example:

-    KAWS_KEY_NAME=kube-keypair
-    KAWS_DOMAIN_NAME=example.com
+    KAWS_KEY_NAME=mykeypair
+    KAWS_DOMAIN_NAME=demo.acme.com
+    KAWS_CLUSTER_NAME=kubedemo

+Or, pass them to the script like this: `--key-pair mykeypair --domain demo.acme.com --cluster kubedemo`.

-Using the subcommand `up`:
+Use the subcommand `up` to create the Kubernetes cluster:

     ./kaws up

-Using the `kube-aws` tool, it creates all the required certificates and CloudFormation Templates to create the Kubernetes cluster, then launch the cluster with Kubernetes running.
+The configuration files will be in the directory `./kube-aws-kubedemo`.

-When done or if something fails, destroy the cluster with:
+When the cluster is no needed anymore, destroy it with:

     ./kaws down

+The configuration files will continue in the directory `./kube-aws-kubedemo`.
+To create the cluster again, with the same configuration, use `./kaws up` (without paramaters).

-Or, start over running the `clean` subcommand: `./kaws clean`
+To start over, or create a different cluster, execute the `clean` subcommand: `./kaws clean`

 There is more information reading the help: `./kaws help`

 ## Modify the cluster

-The cluster modification can be done in two different ways: modify the configuration before create it and update the cluster.
+The cluster modification can be done in two different ways: recreate or update the cluster after modify the configuration files.

+### Recreate the cluster

-The `kube-aws` tool uses the file `kube-aws/config.yaml` to create all the CFT's and launch the Kubernetes cluster.
-To customize the Kubernetes cluster it's required to modify this config file.
+The `kaws` script uses the `kube-aws` tool to create all the required certificates and CloudFormation Templates for the Kubernetes cluster.
+All these configuration settings are in the file `cluster.yaml` located in the config directory `./kube-aws-<cluster_name>`.

-Execute the subcommand `init` to get the `config.yaml` file and every other required files (certificates, userdata, etc...) in the directory `./kube-aws/`.
+Use the command `init` to create all the configuration files, CFT and certificates before create the cluster.
+When done, go to the config directory and modify the `cluster.yaml` file to have a customized cluster.

+    ./kaws init

+Optionally, use the sumcommand `min` to have a minimized version (no commented lines) of the `cluster.yaml` named `cluster.min.yaml`.

+    ./kaws min

 After modify the files, execute the subcommand `up` to launch the cluster with the modifications.

-    ./kaws init
     ./kaws up

+### Update the cluster

 If the cluster is already running and it's required to modify it, do the required changes in `config.yaml` and execute the `update` subcommand.